Hikayat Merong Mahawangsa: Summary

-The beginning part of the story elaborates on the stories of kings and the founding of their kingdoms based on myths, legends or fantastical folk stories, whether its origins are indigenous or influenced by Hindu or Islamic elements.
-The annals tells of the forefather of all the Kedahan rulers, Raja Merong Mahawangsa; a king who not only has family ties to the King of the Romans but also the trust of the emperor's dignitaries.
+The beginning part of the story elaborates on the stories of kings and the founding of their kingdoms based on semi-historical, legends or fantastical folk stories, whether its origins are indigenous or influenced Islamic elements.
+The annals tells of the progenitor of all the Kedahan rulers, Raja Merong Mahawangsa; a king who has family ties to the Tribunes or Forum of the Romans.

-The royal fleet of Merong Mahawangsa, on its way of sailing from Rome to China, was suddenly attacked by a legendary giant phoenix called Garuda.
+The royal fleet of Merong Mahawangsa, whilst sailing from Rome to China, was attacked by a legendary giant phoenix called Garuda.
 He crashed into the shores of what is now Kedah.
 There, he founded a state called Langkasuka ('Langkha' meaning 'resplendent land' in Sanskrit, while 'sukkha' meaning 'joy' or 'happiness') and became its king.
 He returned to Rome after his son Raja Merong Mahapudisat was enthroned.
 Langkasuka eventually changed its name to the Kedah Zamin Turan.

-Guided by the advice given by his father, Mahapudisat would later divide the Kingdom into three; Kingdom of Siam to his eldest son, Kingdom of Perak to his second and Kingdom of Pattani to his youngest.
+Guided by the advice given by his father, Mahapudisat would later divide the Kingdom into three; the Kingdom of Siam to his eldest son, the Kingdom of Perak to his second and the Kingdom of Pattani to his youngest.
 The youngest son succeeded their father as King of Kedah with the title of Raja Seri Mahawangsa.
 Raja Seri Mahawangsa began the tradition of sending "flowers of gold and silver" as gifts to the Siamese King every time he bore a son.

-Raja Seri Mahawangsa dies of a broken heart upset with his son who was disobedient of the order.
+Raja Seri Mahawangsa died of a heart attack after getting upset with his son, due to him being unfilial child.
 His son succeeded him with the title of Raja Seri Inderawangsa.
 Next in line was Inderawangsa's son Raja Ong Maha Perita Deria, also known as Raja Bersiong, or the Fanged King.
 When the king was overthrown by his subjects due to his wickedness, his son was enthroned with the title of Raja Phra Ong Mahapudisat.
-Phra Ong Mahapudisat was succeeded by his son, Raja Phra Ong Mahawangsa who later converted into Islam.
-Sheikh Abdullah Yamani Mudzafar changed his name to Sultan Mudzafar Shah.
+Phra Ong Mahapudisat was succeeded by his son, Raja Phra Ong Mahawangsa who later converted into Islam and changed his name to Sultan Mudzafar Shah.

-The annals also describe the Chola Empire's trade relations with Kedah, where the Kedah Sultanate sends its tribute to the empire every year and after to the Siam.
-We still can find the antique and god statue of Chola Dynasty in Kedah.
-The Kedahan royal family that rules to this day traces their lineages back to Phra Ong Mahawangsa, and thus Merong Mahawangsa.
+The annals also describe the Chola Empire's trade relations with Kedah, where the Kedah Sultanate are sent its tribute to the empire every year and after to Siam.
+Antique and deva statues of Chola Dynasty are still found in Kedah after their conquest.
+The Kedahan royal family traces their lineage back to Phra Ong Mahawangsa, and thus Merong Mahawangsa.